The Yorkshire Arboretum

-The Yorkshire Arboretum is an arboretum situated near Malton in North Yorkshire, England.
+The Castle Howard Arboretum is an arboretum situated near Malton in North Yorkshire, England.
 It is run as a joint enterprise between Castle Howard Estates and Royal Botanic Gardens, Kew.
-Originating in 1959, it comprises more than 6,000 trees, including some that are rare or endangered, across a site of 128 acres.
+Originating in 1979, it comprises more than 7,000 trees, including some that are rare or endangered, across a site of 128 acres.

 Walling

 The walling to the south of the arboretum was designed by John Vanbrugh, and is in limestone.
 The wall is about 4 m high, it extends for about 1 mi, and has a plinth, buttresses and tapering upper courses.
 The wall contains square and circular interval towers of varying designs.
 It is grade I listed.